-Abbas Khider’s The Memory Forger is a powerful and important novel by the award-winning author Abbas Khider.
+Abbas Khider’s The Memory Forger is a powerful and important novel by an award-winning author.

 A Baghdad-born author, Khider fled persecution under Saddam Hussein’s regime, arriving in Germany in 2000 via Jordan and Libya.
 His writing often draws on his own experiences, exploring the repercussions of flight and exile.